• Skip to content

 The church wants the children because they are the future leaders.
 A healthy church also wants the elderly.

-The oldest members remind us of where we have been, and how we would not be where we are without their tireless effort through decades of service.
+The oldest members remind us of where we have been and how we would not be where we are without their tireless efforts through decades of service.

-Every demographic in between the children and the elderly make up the family we call church.
+Every demographic between the children and the elderly makes up the family we call church.

 Each unique group has its own interests and needs and deserves the focus, resources, and support from the church.